pivotal/docs-tap/getting-started/consume-services.md

 # Consume services on Tanzu Application Platform

-This guide walks you through deploying two application workloads and learning how to configure them to communicate over RabbitMQ.
+This how-to guide walks you through deploying two application workloads and learning how to configure them to communicate over RabbitMQ.
 You will learn about the `tanzu services` CLI plug-in and the most important APIs for working with services on Tanzu Application Platform.

+>**Note:** The first three parts of this walkthrough applies to operators and the final part to developers.

+## <a id="you-will"></a>What you will do

+- Set up a service.
+- Create a service instance.
+- Claim a service instance.
+- Bind an application workload to the service instance.

 Before you begin, for important background, see [About consuming services on Tanzu Application Platform](about-consuming-services.md).